What is it?

 What Parents/Carers could be doing

 If you are worried about a child or young person, you must do something – but it may not be easy to find out what is going on from them.
-Your child or young person may have been told not to talk about what they are doing or threatened with violence.
-Or they may think they are in an exciting relationship, which they don’t want to end.
+Your child or young person may have been told not to talk about what they are doing or threatened with violence if they do.
+Alternatively, they may believe they are in an exciting relationship, which they don’t want to end.
 Try to find a time to talk to them calmly about how they feel.
-Your young person may open up and admit they are unhappy about a part of their life.
+Your child/young person may open up and admit they are unhappy about a part of their life.
 They may even admit they need help.
-But if they won’t talk to you do not let the matter drop.
-Is there someone else that you both can trust that could talk to them – a grandparent, uncle or family friend?
-Or someone from their school or local community?
-Tell the trusted person about your concerns and ask them to have a word.
+However, if they won’t talk to you do not let the matter drop.
+Keep monitoring the situation, be alert to signs, record evidence of your concerns and ask questions.
+Is there someone else that you can trust that you could talk to about your concerns, or who may talk to your child/young person if they trust them too, a grandparent, aunt/uncle, family friend, someone from their school or local community?
+Alternatively, you can check with their friends, they will often know if there has been a recent change in your child/young person, or check-in with their friend’s parents?